 Items should be presented at the front of the property.
 Refunds will not be given if we attend a property to collect bulky items or white goods and the items are not presented or they have been removed by a third party.

-Some local charities will collect furniture and white goods for free:
+Some local charities will collect furniture and white goods for free.
+They are:

 If you are vacating rented accommodation, please check with your landlord whether the removal of unwanted items and any associated costs is your responsibility.
 Refunds will not be given unless the collection is cancelled before we attempt to collect the items on any given Wednesday.